My research comprises two intertwined strands: the nature of human perception and reasoning, and the epistemic roles of these mental processes.

 "Epistemic Conflict in the Experience of Art" (Under Review)

-Do epistemic and aesthetic norms ever conflict?
-While conflicts between epistemic and prudential rationality have been widely discussed, conflicts involving the aesthetic domain have been largely neglected.
+Abstract: Do epistemic and aesthetic norms ever conflict?
+While conflicts between epistemic, moral, and prudential rationality have been widely discussed, conflicts in the aesthetic domain are relatively unexplored.
 I argue that an experience of a work of art can be at once aesthetically upgraded but epistemically downgraded.
-I focus on a recent example of degraded Rothko paintings displayed under restorative lighting.
-This setting creates a perceptual illusion simulating an experience of the paintings in their original condition.
-I consider a structurally similar case of cognitive penetration, in which beliefs play the same role as the restorative lighting, altering the viewer’s experience of the colors of the painting.
-I argue that this cognitive influence makes her experience epistemically downgraded but aesthetically upgraded, creating a conflict between the epistemic and aesthetic norms.
-This case of epistemic and aesthetic conflict can inform our theorizing about how to resolve normative conflicts more generally.
+I focus on an example in which a viewer’s expectations about Rothko’s vibrant color palette alter her experience of degraded Rothko paintings, creating an illusion that simulates their original condition.
+I argue that this cognitive influence at once epistemically downgrades and aesthetically upgrades her experience, creating a conflict between epistemic and aesthetic norms.
+The true and the beautiful can pull us in different directions, forcing us to choose between domains of rationality.

 "The Perception of Distance by Sight: Berkeley on the Modality of Experience"